open-contracting-extensions/ocds_coveredBy_extension/README.md

 A treaty, law, regulation or other instrument may require that a buyer indicate that a contracting process is covered by it.

-The `tender/coveredBy` field should be used to meet such requirements.
+The `tender.coveredBy` field should be used to meet such requirements.

 ## Legal context